Express Your Doubts -- Probabilistic World Modeling Should not be Based on Token logprobs: Analysis: Prompts and Ideal Distributions

-In this section, we propose a formal framework for analyzing the generation process of textual responses.
-We start with some definitions and move to address three cases that correspond to different data-generating distributions, represented by three ideal conditional language models.
+In this section, we propose a formal Bayesian framework for the generation process of textual responses, which takes into account different goals.
+We start with definitions and move to address three cases that correspond to different data-generating distributions, represented by three ideal conditional LMs.
 Our analysis shows how different input prompts can lead to different ideal output distributions.

 {b^{\mathtt{y}}} {d^{\mathtt{y}}} {D^{\mathtt{y}}}